Nicaragua frees dozens of inmates ahead of talks: rights group

 "We have verified that a couple of minibuses left and some known prisoners were inside," CPDH president Marcos Carmona told AFP, adding that as many as 100 may have been released.

-Relatives had spent the night outside the prison after rumors circulated that prisoners were to be released.
+Relatives had spent the night outside the prison after rumors circulated that inmates were to be released.

 Ortega and the opposition were to begin talks Wednesday on easing tensions that began last April with deadly protests over the government's now-ditched pension reform.

-Previous peace talks broke down last June after the president rejected opposition demands to step down and bring forward presidential elections.
+Previous Catholic Church-brokered peace talks broke down last June after the president rejected opposition demands to step down and bring forward presidential elections.

 Nicaragua is struggling with an economic crisis and a $315 million deficit.
 GDP shrank four percent last year and some economists say it could contract 11 percent in 2019.